itaysadeh/rubiks-cube-solver/README.md

 ### Building on Windows
 1. Write the path to your SDL2 folder in CMakeLists.txt
 2. If the project is not built with a Visual Studio generator (like ninja), the working directory needs to be changed.
-   For Visual studio: change your launch.vs.json accordingly:
+   For Visual studio, change your launch.vs.json accordingly:
 "project": "CMakeLists.txt",
 "projectTarget": "RubiksCubeSolver.exe",
 "name": "RubiksCubeSolver.exe",